echemles/john-doe-resume-app/README.md

 ### Running App

+The app is live in [this link](https://s3.amazonaws.com/lester-misc/crowded-resume/index.html).

-Install and run using the commands below:
+To run locally, install and run using the commands below:

 ```
 npm install